ghc-proposals/ghc-proposals/proposals/0000-improve-ieee-float-decimal-processing.rst

         --
         encodeFloatDecimal :: [Word8] -> Int -> a

-        -- | 'roundFloat' will try to follow the rounding rules of 'round', but return result -- as an IEEE float.
+        -- | 'roundFloat' return the integral value nearest to x rounding half-way -- cases to even following the rounding rules of 'round', but return result -- as an IEEE float.
         --
         roundFloat :: a -> a